hash3liZer/Subrake/README.md

                         Helpful in removing False Positives          NONE
 ```

-**NOTE: The port 80,443 will be scanned by default for every host under HTTP/HTTPS banner.
-So, there's no need to specify them here**

 ## Contribution
 You can contribute to the project in many ways:
 <ul>
     <li> Report Bugs </li>
-    <li> Fork the project and start building on your own. </li>
     <li> Suggestions for making it better </li>
 </ul>

 Have any further Question?
 You can hit me up on Twitter and Email: <br>
-Email: admin@shellvoide.com <br>
 Twitter: [@hash3liZer](https://twitter.com/hash3liZer)